holykuche/planning-poker/README.md

 If not specified, `"in-memory"` will be used by default.
  `"in-memory"` means that app data will be saved in RAM.
 In the future I want to add `mongo` database supporting.

- `telegram-bot-api-token"` is your telegram bot's api token which you should get via [@BotFather](https://t.me/BotFather) telegram bot.
+ `telegram-bot-api-token` is your telegram bot's api token which you should get via [@BotFather](https://t.me/BotFather) telegram bot.

  `lobby-lifetime-minutes` is the time in minutes after which a lobby along with all its data will be destroyed.
  Destroying timer is reset when any member of a lobby make some activity in that lobby.